Accommodations Toolkit

 What are the research findings on who should use this accommodation?
 Middle school students who previously used this accommodation during instruction may find it more useful than younger students (Goodwin, 2020; Higgins, 2005).

 What are the research findings on implementation of highlighting?
-Two studies were located that addressed highlighting.
-Both examined issues related to the implementation of highlighting as a testing accommodation.
+Three studies were located that addressed issues related to the implementation of highlighting as a testing accommodation.

 • Digital highlighting was found to be more beneficial than physically highlighting text on paper (Higgins et al., 2005; Goodwin et al., 2020).